Scroll To See More Images

 We hate to admit it, but Ariel Winter’s sexy pics are almost putting her on the map more than Modern Family nowadays.

 Case in point: A few hours after revealing she’s single on Instagram six months ago, Winter celebrated a social-media milestone by reaching 2 million followers when she posted a photo in a very tiny bikini.
-The photo didn’t come as a huge surprise coming from Winter, who tweaked her public image after turning 18 and regularly shares pics that leave little to the imagination.
+The photo didn’t come as a huge surprise coming from Winter, who tweaked her public image after turning 18 and regularly shares pics that leave little to the imagination (in other words, she’s basically naked).

 While some followers consider these photos overwhlemingingly body positive — there’s no arguing with the fact Winter has a killer shape and enviable curves she’s proud of — others think it’s unnecessary for a young woman with such a promising career to stoop to the same standards as dime-a-dozen reality TV stars and “Insta” girls who send a message that their bodies are their main offering, courting the male gaze regularly by posting sexualized imagery with little context.